Coria

 Coria (pronounced /kɒɹia/) is the third planet from the binary yellow dwarf Pandilla A. It is located in the Helios Region of Vangelia and has an extremely diverse native biosphere, among the first extrasolar ones to be studied by humans.
 Coria has thus been a popular historical center for thousands of years.

 The urban grid of Coria revolves around the planet’s three largest cities: Risnucis (the capital), Luttven, and Mylonia.
-A feature commonly observed in Corian cities is environmental harmony, manifested through active ecotourism in conservation zones and an increased incorporation of native plants to public spaces, buildings, and walkways.
+Corian cities were among the first in Vangelia to popularize environmental harmony, which takes the form of ecotourism in conservation zones as well as an increased incorporation of native plants to public spaces, buildings, and walkways.
 The few settlements that seek greater separation from nature are found underground.

-In the middle of the 5th millennium CE, Vangelia launched Project Hydra to assess the potential habitability of worlds distant from the Helios System.
-Coria was the first of such to be reached, with four sleeper ships entering its orbit in 4,478 CE.
-All humans aboard settled on the surface and documented the planet’s biosphere and geography to great extents.
-They lived in complete isolation from the rest of their kind until, 600 years after their arrival, the second wave of human migration towards Coria began.
-It was motivated by Vangelia’s expansion into the resource-rich Calliope Nebula, which was fairly close to Coria, and led to a diversification of the backgrounds of the Corians.
+In the middle of the 5th millennium CE, the Union of Vangelia launched Project Hydra to assess the potential habitability of worlds distant from Helios.
+Coria was the first of such to be reached, four sleeper ships entering its orbit in 4,478 CE.
+With plentiful resources and a confirmedly habitable planet, humans settled on Coria and documented its geography in detail.
+They were completely isolated from the rest of their kind until, 600 years later, the second wave of colonization began.
+Vangelia’s expansion into the previously untapped Calliope Nebula, located fairly close to Coria, was what triggered it, and prospectors had backgrounds so diverse the planet underwent cultural enrichment.
+The megacorporation Horizon Mining subsequently annexed Coria and severely mistreated its newest settlers.
+During the Vangelian Revolution, Federalists freed Coria from corporate forces.

 Natural Characteristics